dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 This page reads and displays related data in the following ways:

 * The list of instructors displays related data from the `OfficeAssignment` entity (Office in the preceding image).
 The `Instructor` and `OfficeAssignment` entities are in a one-to-zero-or-one relationship.
 Eager loading is used for the `OfficeAssignment` entities.
 Eager loading is typically more efficient when the related data needs to be displayed.
 In this case, office assignments for the instructors are displayed.
-* When the user selects an instructor (Harui in the preceding image), related `Course` entities are displayed.
+* When the user selects an instructor, related `Course` entities are displayed.
 The `Instructor` and `Course` entities are in a many-to-many relationship.
 Eager loading is used for the `Course` entities and their related `Department` entities.
 In this case, separate queries might be more efficient because only courses for the selected instructor are needed.
 This example shows how to use eager loading for navigation properties in entities that are in navigation properties.
-* When the user selects a course (Chemistry in the preceding image), related data from the `Enrollments` entity is displayed.
+* When the user selects a course, related data from the `Enrollments` entity is displayed.
 In the preceding image, student name and grade are displayed.
 The `Course` and `Enrollment` entities are in a one-to-many relationship.

 ### Create a view model